 b) The pastor or his designated representative shall have complete charge of the rehearsal.

 c) Only members of the wedding party and immediate family are required to attend the rehearsal.

 d) It is the responsibility of the couple to determine the order of the procession.

-f) It is essential that all participants in the wedding rehearsal arrive at the church at least 15 minutes prior to the time set for the rehearsal so that it will begin on time.
+f) It is essential that all participants in the wedding rehearsal arrive at the church at least 15 minutes prior to the time set for the rehearsal to ensure punctuality.

 g) If you are later than 15 minutes beyond the scheduled time of the wedding rehearsal, we cannot assure that the rehearsal will take place.
 You will then be responsible for your own arrangements.
 PLEASE BE PROMPT!

 a) Requests for adorning the church with flowers, lighting, and other appointments must be approved by the pastor.